 Login to your Domain registrar or DNS provider and create two DNS records for your domain.
 Below are two common examples of how a DNS record might look.

 - Root/Naked/Bare - A domain provides a unique location for your website.
 For example, your journal's domain could be "example-journal.com".

 - Subdomain - A subdomain also provides a unique location for your website but does so by piggybacking on a root domain.
-For example, your journal's custom subdomain might look like "www.example-journal.com" (where technically "www" is the subdomain of "example-journal.com").
+For example, your journal's custom subdomain might look like "www.your-journal.com" (where technically "www" is the subdomain of "your-journal.com").

 Scholastica supports both options.
 It's a matter of preference.